 Building a personal knowledge base

-I try to unload all information that has any meaning to me from my brain to external storage because I don’t like to rely on my memory nor do I trust it.
+I try to unload all information that matters to me from my brain into external storage, because I don’t like to rely on my memory—and honestly, I don’t trust it.

-In this blog post, I’m going to describe my current approach of working with a personal knowledge base.
+In this blog post, I’ll share my current approach to working with a personal knowledge base.

 Apps and methods

-I tried a lot of different tools and methods to store knowledge.
-I haven’t found an optimal solution yet, but here are my takeaways working with some of them
+I’ve tried a lot of different tools and methods for storing knowledge.
+I still haven’t found the perfect solution, but here are my takeaways from the ones I’ve used.

 Evernote

-As far as I recall that was my first app for storing information.
+As far as I remember, that was my first app for storing information.
 It was slow and buggy.
-After the first major sync issue, which resulted in some documents loss, I stopped using it.
+After the first major sync issue, which resulted in some lost documents, I dropped it.

 Simplenote

-Free note-taking service with great apps both for macOS and iOS.
-I used it for a couple of years but then abandoned for some reason I couldn’t recall anymore.
+A free note-taking service with solid apps for macOS and iOS.
+I used it for a couple of years but then abandoned it for some reason I honestly can’t remember.

 TheBrain

-The major drawback for me was that such approach requires time to manage the base.
-You can’t just open it on your smartphone to save a short note or check for some information.
+The major drawback for me was the time it took to manage.
+You can’t just pull it up on your phone to quickly save a note or look something up.

 Bear

-Great writing app with a lot of features.
-I used it for a while, but somehow it didn’t work well with my way of storing knowledge.
+A great writing app with lots of features.
+I used it for a while, but it just didn’t click with how I like to store knowledge.

 Zettelkasten method

-In a nutshell, it’s a method when you store each piece of information in a separate file with a unique ID (usually the current timestamp).
-Then you interlink them using these IDs.
-You can use this method basically with every note-taking app and even with paper cards.
-The method’s inventor Niklas Luhmann had more than 90 000 such cards.
+In a nutshell, this method means storing each piece of information in a separate file with a unique ID (usually the current timestamp), then interlinking them using those IDs.
+You can use it with pretty much any note-taking app, or even paper cards.
+The method’s inventor, Niklas Luhmann, had more than 90,000 of these cards.

-I used TheArchive app which was created especially for this method.
-It was great but the lack of an iOS app and no way of inserting images brought me to looking for something else.
+I used TheArchive app, which was made for this method.
+It was great, but the lack of an iOS app and no way to insert images pushed me to look for something else.

 Apple Notes

-That’s what I currently use.
-It’s a pretty basic note-taking app compared to the apps I used before.
-But since it integrates very well with iOS and macOS, it makes note taking and managing very convenient (even on iPhone).
-I decided that at this point it’s more important for me than other features.
+This is what I currently use.
+It’s a pretty basic note-taking app compared to others I’ve tried, but since it integrates really well with iOS and macOS, it makes note-taking and managing convenient (even on my iPhone).
+At this point, that convenience matters more to me than extra features.

-To search notes I use search-notes-app Alfred workflow.
-To quickly save notes I use the Keyboard Maestro macros (store from the clipboard, store from text input).
+To search notes, I use the search-notes-app Alfred workflow.
+To quickly save notes, I use Keyboard Maestro macros: (store from the clipboard, store from text input).

-When I come across information that I’d like to store I add it to a new temporary note, which is automatically saved in the “Notes” folder that I use as my inbox.
-I don’t edit nor categorize it right away to avoid interrupting my current workflow.
-Then every once in a while I go over all notes in “Notes” folder and process them.
+When I come across something I want to keep, I add it to a new temporary note, which automatically goes into a “Notes” folder I use as my inbox.
+I don’t edit or categorize it right away, so I don’t break my workflow.
+Then, every once in a while, I go through the “Notes” folder and process everything.

 Other tools

-I haven’t used them myself, but I did read a lot of positive reviews.
-So if you’re in the seek of the best knowledge management tool maybe one of these would be the one.
+I haven’t used these myself, but I’ve read a lot of positive reviews.
+If you’re hunting for the perfect knowledge management tool, maybe one of these will fit you:

-- Microsoft OneNote — Looks similar to Apple Notes, but with tagging and more features.
+• Microsoft OneNote — Similar to Apple Notes, but with tagging and more features.

-- Emacs org-mode — An Emacs mode for keeping notes.
-Has a ton of features like TODOs, calendar, tables, and planning.
+• Emacs org-mode — An Emacs mode for notes.
+Tons of features like TODOs, calendar, tables, planning.

-- GitBook — Converts Markdown files to a neat web-based wiki.
-Good choice if you want to make your knowledge base public.
+• GitBook — Turns Markdown files into a clean web-based wiki.
+Great if you want to make your base public.

-- Notion — all-in-one web service for managing notes, wiki, spreadsheets, and other types of documents.
-Seems a bit overcomplicated for managing just the knowledge base.
+• Notion — An all-in-one service for notes, wikis, spreadsheets, and more.
+Feels a bit overkill for just a knowledge base.

 What to store